andrew1007/mrfa-demo/article/part1.md

 ## Check out the demo

 Seeing is believing.
 The rest of the article will refer to an basic app.
-It can be run in your own personal environment, which can be cloned from this [repo](https://github.com/andrew1007/mrfa-demo/tree/main) (type definitions included).
+It can be run in a local environment, which can be cloned from this [repo](https://github.com/andrew1007/mrfa-demo/tree/main) (type definitions included).

 ## God components are slow